He wāhine ahau o te waka a Takitimu

 Education is about lighting a fire not filling a pail.

-Would you ever consider changing careers or your role from your current one, and if so, would better pay/money be a main consideration?
+Would you ever consider changing careers, and if so, would better pay/money be a main consideration?

 No to both questions.
 Early Childhood Education is a life choice - it is a profession not a job.
 The satisfaction for me is yes a good pay packet but more the look on tamariki and kaiako faces when they have succeeded or are happy.
 Also with my longevity in the service I have seen many of my tamariki move through education to become doctors, lawyers, accountants and teachers - to have had a small part in any child’s life is a privilege.